jacaranda-analytics/fraser_gehrig/README.md

 ```

-## Scrap Player Stats For a single year
+## Get  player stats for a single year

 ```python